bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

   <tr>
     <td>
       <p class="name">invalidBefore</p>
-      <p class="description">date-time after which the notification can be dispatched.</p>
+      <p class="description">date-time in the future after which the notification can be dispatched.</p>
     </td>
     <td>
       <table>